-This is the first video in our five-part Get Started With Pi series.
+This is the first video in our 2013 five-part series Get Started With Pi for Raspberry Pi 2.

 - Model B Raspberry Pi

 - A monitor (television or computer monitor will both work, provided they have the right inputs)